 Chorreras de Balastar can be hiked all year round.
 That said, it gets extremely hot in summer and the steep hike down and especially back up again can be exhausting in the heat.

-For that exact reason, I highly recommend avoiding the summer and going between autumn and spring.
+For that exact reason, I highly recommend avoiding hiking in summer and going between autumn and spring.
 Generally, the best time to see the waterfalls full is between late winter and late spring after the winter rain.
 In the spring, there will also be a colorful flowery scene compared to any other time of the year.

 However, the hike is beautiful all year round and a lovely refreshing walk in the lush Andalusian countryside.